AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 you can learn things quickly.
 Since we usually interview relatively advanced people, we can instead look at existing projects they have done and check references, without having to do a technical challenge.
-This may be updated in the future.
+This may change depending on the type of candidates we are interviewing, but just like the main interviews we are more interested in how people think, rather than raw knowledge.

+In the future, there might be more "meet the team" kind of events.

 We want to respond to people as soon as possible, but there's a simple
 fact: we don't want to tell anyone "no" until we are very sure we have